stefanofa/awesome/TOPICS.md

 ## gemma

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.

 ## gemma3

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.

 ## gemma3n

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.

 ## llama2

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.

 *   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer

 ## llava

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.

 ## mistral

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.

 ## phi4

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.

 ## type-level-programming